American Airlines Flight 1420: Flight and weather conditions

-Crash
+Accident

 The aircraft touched down on Runway 4R at 23:50:20 (11:50:20 pm).
-About two seconds after the wheels touched down, First Officer Origel stated, “We're down.
-We're sliding!”
+About two seconds after the wheels touched down, First Officer Origel stated, "We're down.
+We're sliding!"
 Because the pilots failed to arm the autospoiler, the spoilers did not deploy automatically on landing, and the flight crew did not deploy them manually.
-Autospoilers and autobrakes are essential to ensure the plane's ability to stop within the confines of a wet runway, especially one that is being subjected to strong and gusting winds.
+Autospoilers and autobrakes immediately activate their associated systems as soon as the plane touches down, improving the plane's ability to stop within the confines of a wet runway, especially one that is being subjected to strong and gusting winds, although both can be activated manually by the pilots if they choose to do so.
 Spoilers disrupt the airflow over the wings, prevent them from generating lift, and cause more of the plane's weight to be borne by the landing gear.
 About 65% of Flight 1420's weight would have been supported by the plane's landing gear if the spoilers had been deployed, but without the spoilers, this number dropped to only 15%.
 With the light loading of the landing gear, the aircraft's brakes were ineffective at slowing down the plane, which continued down the runway at high speed.
 Directional control was lost when Captain Buschmann applied too much reverse thrust, which reduced the effectiveness of the plane's rudder and vertical stabilizer.

 The aircraft continued past the end of the runway, traveling another 800 ft, and striking a security fence and an ILS localizer array.
 The aircraft then collided with a structure built to support the approach lights for Runway 22L, which extended out into the Arkansas River.
 Such structures are usually frangible, designed to shear off on impact, but because the approach lights were located on the unstable river bank, they were firmly anchored.
 The collision with the sturdy structure crushed the airplane's nose, and destroyed the left side of the plane's fuselage, from the cockpit back to the first two rows of coach seating.
 The impact broke the aircraft apart into large sections, which came to a rest short of the river bank.

-Captain Buschmann and 8 of the plane's 139 passengers were immediately killed in the crash; another two passengers died in the hospital in the weeks that followed.
+Captain Buschmann and eight of the plane's 139 passengers were immediately killed in the crash.
+Another two passengers died in the hospital in the weeks that followed.
 First Officer Origel, three of the four flight attendants, and 41 passengers sustained serious injuries, the remaining flight attendant and 64 passengers sustained minor injuries, and 24 passengers sustained no injuries.